 - 1.1.
 Definition and Purpose.
-A "designated" reception center is a secure facility such as a large port building, convention center, school gymnasium or similar building where uninjured evacuated passengers and crew can be taken for shelter, welfare, first aid, and accountability documentation.
-The center will be managed by a supervisor appointed by the Unified Command (UC).
-If reception centers are not designated or properly managed, the potential for evacuees to seek their own arrangements increases, complicating the accountability and support processes. - 1.2: Reception Center Functions: Reception centers must be prepared and managed to provide more than just a place to collect evacuees ashore.
+A designated reception center is a secure facility, such as a large port building, convention center, school gymnasium or similar building, where uninjured evacuated passengers and crew can be taken for shelter, welfare, first aid, and accountability documentation.
+The reception center will be managed by a supervisor, appointed by the Unified Command (UC).
+If a reception center is not designated or properly managed, it will invariably complicate the accountability and support processes. - 1.2: Reception Center Functions: Reception centers must be prepared and managed to provide more than just a place to collect evacuees ashore.
 Several "functions" will be managed simultaneously.
 These functions normally include the following:

-Function V Function
+$\overline{\mathbf{A}}$ Function \checkmark Function

 Site Safety Site Security

 Evacuee Accountability Medical Support

 Temporary Shelter and Rest Facilities Crowd Control

-Special Needs Recognition and Support Human Needs Support (water/food/clothing)
+Special Needs Recognition and Human Needs Support

+Support (water/food/clothing)

-Personal Hygiene Support Information Management: flights, hotels,
+Personal Hygiene Support Information Management: flights,

-luggage
+hotels, luggage

 Law Enforcement Media Support

 Customs Clearances Transportation